cschweig2/cschweig2/README.md

 ## 🔭 I’m currently working on...

-personal projects, including a portfolio website, to keep busy while I apply for a full-time programming position.
+personal projects, including a portfolio website and learning Python, to keep busy while I apply for a full-time programming position.

 ## 🛠 Languages and Tools